vatpac-technology/sops/docs/enroute/brisbane/INL.md

 | Byron 1    | Cross COWIE at `F190` | Cross KIWEE at `F260` |

 !!! note
     Aircraft tracking via a coded clearance does **not** constitute a voiceless coordination route between AMB TCU and INL.
-Aircraft should still be heads-up coordinated to ARL prior to **5 minutes** to the boundary, unless coordinated otherwise.
+Aircraft should still be heads-up coordinated to INL prior to **5 minutes** to the boundary, unless coordinated otherwise.

 ### YBBN
 #### STAR Assignment